-(3) Charting Speed Restrictions.
-Identify required speed restrictions per Interagency Air Cartographic Committee (IACC) specifications.

-(a) Speed restrictions for textual ODPs will follow the departure instructions; e.g., "...climbing right turn direct XXX VOR.
-Do not exceed 200 KIAS until XXX VOR."

-(b) Annotate speed restrictions for graphic ODPs and SIDs on the chart at the restriction point; in the Additional Flight Data block of Form 8260-15B, document the speed restriction as follows: CHART SPEED ICON (Maximum/Minimum/Mandatory) SPEED (value) KIAS AT (Fix Name).
-State speed restrictions not associated with a fix in the form of a chart note; e.g., "Chart Note: Do not exceed 210 KIAS until established direct ABC VOR."

-(4) ODPs depicted graphically must have the term "(OBSTACLE)" printed on the graphic (see appendix D or E).
+- (3) Charting speed restrictions.
+Identify required speed restrictions per Interagency Air Cartographic Committee (IACC) specifications. - (a) Speed restrictions for textual ODPs will follow the departure instructions; e.g., "...climbing right turn direct XXX VOR.
+Do not exceed 200 KIAS until XXX VOR." - (b) Annotate speed restrictions for graphic ODPs and SIDs on the chart at the restriction point; in the Additional Flight Data block of Form 8260-15B, document the speed restriction as follows: CHART SPEED ICON (Maximum/Minimum/Mandatory) SPEED (value) KIAS AT (Fix Name).
+State speed restrictions not associated with a fix in the form of a chart note; e.g., "Chart Note: Do not exceed 210 KIAS until established direct ABC VOR." - (4) ODPs depicted graphically must have the term "(OBSTACLE)" printed on the graphic [see appendix D or E].
 Indicate the word "OBSTACLE" adjacent to the "Type" line on Form 8260-15B, Graphic Departure Procedure.
-U.S. Government charts will include this immediately following the procedure title; e.g., TETON ONE DEPARTURE (OBSTACLE).

-(5) ODPs developed for RNAV use must have the terms (OBSTACLE) and (RNAV) printed on the graphic.
+U.S. Government charts will include this immediately following the procedure title; e.g., TETON ONE DEPARTURE (OBSTACLE). - (5) ODPs developed for RNAV use must have the terms (OBSTACLE) and (RNAV) printed on the graphic.
 Indicated by the words "OBSTACLE" and "RNAV" adjacent to the "Type" line on Form 8260-15B.
-U.S. Government charts will include this immediately following the procedure title; e.g., LASCH ONE DEPARTURE (OBSTACLE) (RNAV).

-(6) All Graphic DPs must include applicable takeoff minimums, climb gradients, obstacle data (see table 2-1-1), on the graphic chart, even if redundant to information published textually.

-(7) A Radar Vector Area (RVA) used in conjunction with an RNAV SID may be published on the same chart with an RNAV route departure from a different runway; however, both must contain the same common segment prior to reaching the end of the departure (see appendix E, section 2 for unique database coding requirements).

-f.
-Equipment Requirements.
-DPs are also categorized by equipment requirements as follows:
+U.S. Government charts will include this immediately following the procedure title; e.g., LASCH ONE DEPARTURE (OBSTACLE) (RNAV). - (6) All Graphic DPs must include applicable takeoff minimums, climb gradients, obstacle data [see table 2-1-1], on the graphic chart, even if redundant to information published textually. - (7) ATC radar vectoring may be used as part of an RNAV SID and published on the same chart with an RNAV route departure from a different runway; however, both must contain the same common segment prior to reaching the end of the departure [see appendix E, section 2 for unique database coding requirements]. - (8) When ATC has determined that they do not want pilots to "Flight Plan" or file a particular SID (i.e., use will be determined by ATC), ATC will request that a chart note be placed on the SID.
+In the "Procedural Data Notes" section of Form 8260-15B, use: "Chart Note: Do Not File To Be Assigned by ATC." - f.
+Equipment requirements.
+DPs are also categorized by equipment requirements as follows: - (1) Non-RNAV DP.
+A DP established for aircraft equipped with conventional avionics using ground-based NAVAIDs; e.g., nondirectional beacon (NDB), very high frequency omnidirectional range (VOR), very high frequency omni-directional range/tactical air navigation

-(1) Non-RNAV DP.
-A DP established for aircraft equipped with conventional avionics using ground-based NAVAIDs; e.g., nondirectional beacon (NDB), very high frequency omnidirectional range (VOR), very high frequency omni-directional range/tactical air navigation (VORTAC), localizer (LOC), etc. These DPs may also be designed using dead reckoning navigation.
+(VORTAC), localizer (LOC), etc. These DPs may also be designed using dead reckoning navigation.